mizunashi-mana/jsonparse/README.md

 # jsonparse
-safe parser of JSON for config parsing like optparse of python
+safe parser of JSON for config parsing like ConfigParser of python